rserickson92/learn-rails/README.md

-Learning Rails
+My Portfolio
 ==

-Learning Rails with a tutorial from the RailsApps project.
+Based on Learning Rails, a tutorial from the RailsApps project.